ibm-ecm/ibm-navigator-mobilesdk-sample-android/README.md

 <img src="screenshots/search.png" width="400px">

 ## License
-See the [License](/Ready%20Apps%20open%20source%20license.pdf) text for more information about how this application is licensed.
+See the [License agreement](/Ready%20Apps%20open%20source%20license.pdf) for more information about how this application is licensed.